 An ingredient found in over-the-counter cough and cold medicines, dextromethorphan (DXM), is usually safe when taken as recommended.
 However, very large doses can cause nausea and vomiting, rapid heart rate, confusion, dizziness, and even hallucinogenic effects similar to PCP.
 Many parents are unaware their children could be abusing this common nonprescription medication.

 The illegal drug methamphetamine ("meth") is made using an ingredient called pseudoephedrine, commonly found in over-the-counter cold medicines such as Sudafed.
 Because of this, the Food and Drug Administration (FDA) limits the amount of pseudoephedrine that can be purchased by individuals.
 While you do not need a prescription, the drug usually must be purchased from a pharmacist and you must present identification to buy it.
+Chronic meth users may become violent, have anxiety, and have hallucinations and delusions.

 Identifying a Suspicious Pill